NewVistas/FLiR-lepton/README.md

 - To find the minimum raw value of the captured Image: getTemperature

 In the folder connections there is an image to show how the Arduino Due has to be connected with the PureEngineering Module.

-Not that the serial monitor has to be setted as to write a new line in the right bottom corner.
-If the action capture an Image doesn't work, check the connections and reset the Arduino.
+Please, note that the serial monitor has to be setted as to write a new line in the right bottom corner.
+Moreover, you should know that there is a checkpoint system for the actions, so when an image is captured, you should expect two <OK>, if there is only one, it means that the process was not completed successfully, reset the Arduino and try again.

 If you have any issues, please contact me at josepbordesjove@gmail.com and ask.